noheadx/noheadx.me/content/posts/2025-11-11-multi-az-not-enough.markdown

 Misconfigured or missing checks, treating procedural errors as edge cases.

 **Recovery architectures that create secondary disasters.**
-Herd effects, retry storms, and synchronous restarts amplifying the impact.
+Herd effects, retry storms, and synchronous restarts amplify the impact.

 These are not software bugs — they are governance failures.
 The systems worked as designed; the leadership frameworks around them did not.